wulfshadow/hacktoberfest/README.md

 If you have'nt register to Hacktoberfest 2019, go register at https://hacktoberfest.digitalocean.com

-Start to create your pull request and get a free T-Shirt from Github and DigitalOcean :tada:
+Start create your pull request and get a free T-Shirt from Github and DigitalOcean :tada:

+If you like this repo, please give it a :star: :blush:

 ### The Simple Rule